 If you are interested in seeing castles, the first place that comes to mind is England or Germany.
-However, There are many beautiful castles in Prague, the capital city of Czech Republic to bring joy and a sense of awe to you.
-This small country, has the largest castle in the world.
+However, there are beautiful castles in Prague too, the capital city of the Czech Republic, that brings joy and a sense of awe to you.
+This small country has the largest castle in the world.
 The Czech Republic has more than two thousand castles.
 The best starting point for seeing these beautiful castles is from the city of Prague.
 Also, some interesting castles of the country can be found on the outskirts of this beautiful city.

 When in Prague, you need to try the cuisine there.
-And if budget is an issue, you can find some of top cheap restaurants in Prague that do not breaks the bank and you are certain to have a good experience in them.
-Food in this country is a must try for foreigners, therefore, make sure to try these restaurants out.
+And if budget is an issue, you can find some of the top cheap restaurants in Prague that do not break the bank, and you are certain to have a good experience with them.
+Food in this country is a must-try for foreigners; therefore, make sure to try these restaurants out.

-Unlike others castles near Prague, Kost is not on top of a hill.
+Unlike other castles in Prague, Kost is not on top of a hill.
 The castle is built in the middle of a dense forest to protect against potential enemies.
-The name Kost means ‘bone’ and it refers to its stone walls which are said to be as hard as bones.
+The name Kost means ‘bone,’ and it refers to its stone walls which are said to be as hard as bones.

-The castle is located on top of a hill and can be seen from the Kokorin valley.
+Another one Castles in Prague neighborhood is Kokorin.
+This castle is located on top of a hill and can be seen from the Kokorin Valley.
 This castle was first built in 1320 by the order of Hynek Berka z Dubé.
 For many years, this medieval castle hosted nobles, but in the 16th century, the castle was destroyed.
-In fact, after the Thirty Years’ War, Emperor Ferdinand III listed Kokorin Castle as a “curse”.
+In fact, after the Thirty Years’ War, Emperor Ferdinand III listed Kokorin Castle as a “curse.”
 Such castles were no longer preserved.
 As a result, Castle Kokorin degradation increased.

-Because Castle Zvíkov is on top of a cemetery overlooking the Otava and Vltava rivers.
+Because Castle Zvíkov, in Zvíkovské Podhradí, is on top of a cemetery overlooking the Otava and Vltava rivers.
 Also, its scenery is incredibly magnificent.
 The castle used to have a lot of gold jewels.
 Unfortunately, The castle, which was founded in the first half of the thirteenth century, was in the midst of a bad period.
-Therefore, in the 1840s it was almost destroyed.
+Therefore, in the 1840s, it was almost destroyed.

 Fortunately, the castle was restored to its former glory by the House of Schwarzenberg, who spent the time and money to restore the castle in the 1880s.
 In addition to “regular” tours, Zvikov Castle offers ghost tours as well.

 When you are around the Křivoklát Castle, it feels like you seem to enter a legendary area.
-This Gothic castle is, in fact, very attractive and appeared in various movies.
-Křivoklát Castle, surrounded by Krivoklatsko forest, was built in the late 13th century; When King Charles IV was king.
+This is one of the Gothic castles in Prague proximity that is, in fact, very attractive and appeared in various movies.
+Křivoklát Castle, surrounded by the Krivoklatsko forest, was built in the late 13th century; When King Charles IV was king.

 Today this castle is one of the oldest and most important castles in the Czech Republic.
 In fact, this castle is the second most visited castle in the country.
 Among the highlights here are the dungeon, the torture instrument, as well as the library, which contains more than 52,000 books and scriptures.
 The castle also contains an excellent collection of Gothic paintings and sculptures.

 Karlštejn Castle was built in 1348.
-In one visit you can understand why this castle is the most visited castle in the Czech Republic.
+In one visit you can understand why this castle is the most visited castles in Prague and the Czech Republic.
 This great Gothic castle was amazingly built by Emperor Charles IV on a hill overlooking the Berounka River.
 The castle was built as a royal treasury where jewelry Bohemian crown jewels were kept.
-Other treasures, such as gold jewelry and sacred items are also stored here.
+Other treasures, such as gold jewelry and sacred items, are also stored here.

 This beautiful castle, which has returned to its formal glory, is located about 29 km southwest of Prague and includes several important areas to visit, including The Chapel of The Holy Cross, Which is known for its decorative walls.